 Modern networks and applications demand improvements in network performance management practices.
 The Network Life Cycle (NLC) provides a comprehensive framework against which network managers can make critical decisions, whether in moments of immediate crisis or for long-range planning.

 The NLC defines a range of needs that require a variety of methodologies and tools for network performance management through Monitoring, Measurement, Assessment and Diagnosis (MMAD).
 Each phase of the NLC has its own requirements that can typically be met with a judicious selection of tools and assessment solutions.
+This guide provides critical underpinnings for a successful NLC.

 Figure 1 – the Network Life Cycle